 Psychiatrist (M.D.) - A physician who specializes in the prevention, assessment, diagnosis, and treatment of mental illness.
 A psychiatrist must receive additional training and serve a supervised residency in his or her specialty.
 He or she may also have additional training in a psychiatric specialty, such as child psychiatry or neuropsychiatry.
 Psychiatrists can prescribe medication, which psychologists cannot do.
+Persons requiring licensure for Psychiatry conduct is within the scope of practice set forth through the New Jersey State Board of Medical Examiners.

-Licensed Clinical Psychologist (PhD, and/or Psy.D) - Has received the degree PhD and Psy.D in psychology from a recognized educational institution.
-"Licensed practicing psychologist" means a professional person who renders professional psychological services to individuals or in groups, whether in the general public or in organizations, either public or private, for a fee, monetary or otherwise.
+Licensed Clinical Psychologist (PhD, and/or Psy.D) - Has received the degree PhD and Psy.D in psychology from a recognized educational institution, "Licensed practicing psychologist" means a professional person who renders professional psychological services to individuals or in groups, whether in the general public or in organizations, either public or private, for a fee, monetary or otherwise.
 "Professional psychological services" means the application of psychological principles and procedures in the assessment, counseling or psychotherapy of individuals for the purposes of promoting the optimal development of their potential or ameliorating their personality disturbances and maladjustments as manifested in personal and interpersonal situations.
+Persons requiring licensure include all those whose conduct is within the scope of practice set forth in N.J.A.C.
+13:42-1.1 and whose practice is not otherwise exempt pursuant to N.J.S.A.
+45:14B-6, and 45:14B-8, N.J.A.C.
+13:42-1.4 and 1.5 through the New Jersey Board of Psychological Examiners.